 Cross-Site Request Forgery

 CSRF is an attack that tricks the victim into submitting a malicious request and relies on the fact that the user is logged in.
 Since the browser usually sends the session cookie with the request, the server perceives the request as legitimate.
 An important part of CSRF attacks is social engineering.

 Let’s say a site exposes some functionality in the form of a web request, like so:

 This example is a bit contrived and oversimplified, but you get the picture.
 If the attacker can get the user to click on a link which points to that link while logged in, that’s going to have the effect of changing the password for the user to whatever the attacker wants.
 This link can be part of an email, or it can be part of a message on a public board or a website set up by the attacker, etc.

 An action that changes the password will more likely be a POST than a GET, but that doesn’t make it CSRF-proof either, because a user can be tricked into submitting a form.
 Here’s how that would work: you could have a form with a hidden input like so:

 How about PUT and DELETE?
-Turns out that the same-origin policy helps us here, because attackers cannot do XHR requests from their site to the http://www.thesite.com.
-It’s also why for POST attacks a form is being used instead of an POST XHR.
+Turns out that the same-origin policy helps us here because attackers cannot do XHR requests from their site to the http://www.thesite.com.
+It’s also why for POST attacks a form is being used instead of a POST XHR.
 SOP blocks that too.

 And last (in our article), but certainly not least, we have SQL injection.
 I think most of us remember this: